CLOSED FOR THE SEASON • Information may be outdated. Add this

 Acceptable formats for Main Competition is DCP.

-Short films produced in 2016 and 2017 with the duration of not more than 35 minutes are accepted for the Short Films Competition.
+Short films produced after May 1, 2018 with the duration of not more than 35 minutes are accepted for the Short Films Competition.

 Acceptable format for Short Films Competition is DCP.